MsCrieky/SilverMine/README.md

 Manual Testing

-- The website was tested on Google Chrome, Firefox och Safari browsers.
+- The website was tested on Google Chrome, Firefox och Safari brows ers.
 - The website was viewed on desktop computers, laptops and various mobilephones.
 - Devtools was used to see how the site looks on different screen sizes.